llnl/Skywing/utils/README.txt

+This directory is a container for optional external libraries

 Do not manually add anything to these directories.
-They should instead by populated as follows:
+They should instead by be populated as follows:

-1) utils/catch2 - instructions in src/tests/README.txt
+  - for utils/catch2: see instructions in src/tests/README.txt
+  - for utils/ns3: see instructions in utils/ns3/build_ns3.sh